rillig/pkglint/codewalk.src.md

 end    LoadInfrastructure
 ```

-Now the information from pkgsrc is loaded, and the main work can start.
+Now the information from pkgsrc is loaded into `pkglint.Pkgsrc`, and the main work can start.
 The items from the TODO list are worked off and handed over to `Pkglint.Check`,
 one after another.
 When pkglint is called with the `-r` option,
 some entries may be added to the Todo list,